Sail128/NeuRBF/blogpost.md

 ## Conclusion and final remarks
-We have been reasonably able to to reproduce the results provided in the original paper, whilse successfully providing some new insight into the effect of ablating certain parameters.
-In conclusion, we would like to remark that while the code was not hard to reimplement, it was a little hard to understand what was going on in certain parts of the code, and maybe more comments would be helpful.
+We have been reasonably able to reproduce the results provided in the original paper, while successfully providing some new insight into the effect of ablating certain parameters.
+In conclusion, we would like to remark that it was hard to understand what was going on in the code, and more comments and a better structured code would be helpful.
 Also, in the paper itself, at certain points, more detail could have been provided, and in the form the paper has actually been written, it assumes a great amount of prior knowledge.

 ## References